gavinmcfarland/plugma/docs/migration/v2/README.md

 # Migrating from V1 to V2

-Plugma v2 brings major improvements including separated Vite configurations for main and UI contexts, first-class testing support with Vitest and Playwright, easy integration of tools via the `add` command, widget support, and production-like behavior in development.
+Plugma v2 brings major improvements, including separated Vite configurations for main and UI contexts, first-class testing support with Vitest and Playwright, easy integration of tools via the `add` command, widget support, and production-like behaviour in development.

 ## Breaking changes

-- `process.env` is not longer support by default.
-See [Referncing Env Variables](#referencing-env-variables)
+- `process.env` is no longer supported by default.
+See [Referencing Env Variables](#referencing-env-variables)
 - `-ws, --websockets` is no longer supported.
 See [Command Line Changes](#command-line-changes)
 - iframe origin is now `null` during development [Iframe Origin](#iframe-origin)
-- window events behaivour now matches production [Window Events Behaivour](#window-events-behaivour)
+- window events behaviour now matches production [Window Events Behaviour](#window-events-behaivour)

 ## Required Changes